-These majestic life forms have witnessed a change in civilizations and have survived various environmental threats all along.
+These majestic life forms have witnessed a change in civilizations and have survived various environmental threats.

-We can find the world’s largest and oldest trees in every climate and location around the planet.
-Each of them has developed their coping mechanism to adapt to their environment and grow expansively.
+We can find the world’s largest and oldest trees in every climate and location.
+Each has developed a coping mechanism to adapt to their environment and grow expansively.

 The following is a list of the world’s ten oldest trees.
-Some are still alive and flourishing, whereas human atrocities have destroyed many of these marvelous life forms.
+Some are still alive and flourishing, whereas human atrocities have destroyed many marvelous life forms.

 Table of Contents